An early period here and there usually isn’t cause for concern.

 - pain during or after sex

 When diabetes is undiagnosed or poorly managed, blood sugar levels are chronically higher than normal.
-One 2011 study found that many people with type 2 diabetes had irregular periods in the years leading up to their diagnoses.
+One found that many people with type 2 diabetes had irregular periods in the years leading up to their diagnoses.

 Diabetes can also cause: